SailorCorgi/IXL_BOT/README.md

     install the latest driver https://sites.google.com/chromium.org/driver/ and put it in c drive → program files x86 then install python 3 (duh)
     also install selenium by doing pip install Selenium in cmd
+# status
+taking a break will get back to it when i feel like it